 Everyone carrying a gun in church needs to have a thorough understanding of justifiable use of force.
 When can you legally use a firearm to save a life?
 Minus such an education, many gun carriers will hesitate and second guess themselves.
 There is no time for second-guessing in a life and death fight.

 All Church Security team members should undergo training from a professional instructor or instructors.
-The course should be geared around fighting with a gun, not just a basic marksmanship class.
+Pick a course geared around fighting with a gun, not just a basic marksmanship class.
 Marksmanship, while fundamental, is not fighting.

 NEW!
 For Home, Church and Workplace Security

 Situational awareness is paramount and an absolute for gun carriers.
-However, you cannot just say “situational awareness is important” and move on, this must be deliberately practiced.
-Awareness requires mental discipline and, sadly, mental discipline has not been stressed in our educational systems for many years.
+However, you cannot say “situational awareness is important” and move on.
+This needs to be deliberately practiced.
+Awareness requires mental discipline and, sadly, mental discipline is not stressed in our educational systems.

 Tactical considerations such as the use of cover, shot angles, addressing multiple threats, working with other good guys or partner tactics, etc. are all very important topics.
 When you buy a gun it does not come with the tactics required to employ it in the real world.
-These tactics must be learned.
+You learn the necessary tactics.

 Yes, the idea that we would need armed security in our churches is distasteful and disturbing.
-As uncomfortable as the thought might make us, the reality of our world is that we cannot just ignore the threat and hope that it goes away.
+As uncomfortable as the thought may be, the reality of our world is that we cannot just ignore the threat.
+We cannot just hope it goes away.

 Firearms are a critical part of the protection plan, but they are only a part of the answer.
 We must have educated, trained, and competent people wielding these guns if we hope to achieve our goal of protecting the innocent by stopping the evil.